-Watching Of Sheep and Men, the Qumra-shepherded first feature documentary from Swiss-Algerian filmmaker Karim Sayad, I was reminded of a joke my Algerian family have been telling for years.
-It’s a jest made at the expense of Algeria’s politicians, and a self-deprecating rib on the country’s never-ending troubles:
+Watching Of Sheep and Men, the Qumra-shepherded first feature documentary from Swiss-Algerian filmmaker Karim Sayad, I was reminded of a joke my Algerian family has been telling for years.
+It’s a jest made at the expense of Algeria’s politicians and a self-deprecating rib on the country’s never-ending troubles:

 Following a long period of fiscal stagnation, a momentous deal has just been made that will inject new life into the Algerian economy.
 A statesman gives an enthusiastic speech in celebration.
 “Before today,” he exclaims to the assembled crowd, “Algeria was standing on the edge of a cliff.
 Now, thankfully, we’ve taken a step forward.”

 This bittersweet punch-line is echoed throughout Of Sheep and Men, a deep documentary dive into a nation chiefly characterized by inactivity (economic, political, and social).
 Through the lens of one particular sport — ram-fighting — Sayad’s film explores the national character and the trials of its people with piercing scrutiny.

 With their single camera, director Sayad and cinematographer Patrick Tresch sniff out stirrings amongst the forgotten residents of Bab El-Oued, the working-class neighborhood of Algiers that also took center stage in Merzak Allouache’s 1994 drama Bab El-Oued City.
 Ram-fighting is especially popular here, just as dog-fighting and cock-fighting are popular in other societies, where social mobility is just as rare and animal husbandry still a widely-held occupation.